-The usual space and resources for sports practice.
-Colour dot stickers and a vertical surface to put them on (a wall, board, hanging cardboard...).
+The usual space for sports practice.
+Sticky notes like Post-Its, each one with one of the activities on the table, and a vertical surface to put them on (a wall, a board, a hanging cardboard...).
 You can make a silhouette like the one in the picture to facilitate the task.